ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 Building applications
 ---------------------

+..
 There are two different recommended ways to build applications with PyObjC.

+There currently is one recommended way for building applications with PyObjC: use py2app.

 "py2app" :  setup.py
 ....................